KenanL1/Art-Gallery/README.md

 npm run dev
 ```

+You can access the website by going to http://localhost:3000/

 ### Tech Stack

 To build our application, we chose to use the **MERN stack**, which consists of **MongoDB, Express.js, React, and Node.js**.
 This allowed us to use a unified set of technologies (JS/TS) for both the frontend and backend, streamlining development and reducing the complexity of the application architecture.
 By building a **Single Page Application (SPA)**, we were able to take advantage of reusable components, which increased efficiency and reduced development time.
 SPAs load only once and dynamically update content through **client-side rendering**, paired with React's virtual DOM results in a faster and more responsive applicatitons that is both engaging and seamless.